 Onsite field instruction is provided by a Social Work faculty member.

-Castleton University's Social Work program is fully accredited by the Council on Social Work Education.
+Castleton University's Social Work program is fully accredited by the Council on Social Work Education through May 2029.

 Social Work Honor Society